ietf-teep/architecture/draft-ietf-teep-architecture.md

 certificate from a CA that is trusted by the TEEs it manages.
 This is discussed further in {{trust-anchors-in-teep-agent}} below.

-The TA signer key pair and certificate are used to sign TAs that the TEE will consider authorized to execute.
+The TA Signer key pair and certificate are used to sign TAs that the TEE will consider authorized to execute.
 TEEs must be configured with the certificates or keys that it considers authorized to sign TAs that it will execute.
 This is discussed further in